ericvoid/harvest/README.md

     usage: harvest.py [-h] [-d | -s] [-v] [-e EXTENSION] [-p] source [source ...]

-    Harversts files in one or more directory trees and writes all the content to stdout.
+    Harvests files in one or more directory trees and writes all the content to stdout.

     positional arguments: